Skip to content

 For more details, please see: https://github.com/xmake-io/xmake/issues/956

-In addition to emscripten, there is a common wasi-sdk toolchain for building wasi-based programs, and we just need to switch between toolchains.
+In addition to emscripten, there is a common wasi-sdk toolchain for building WASI-based programs, and we just need to switch between toolchains.

 sh